 Are there concerts or programs that my child will participate in?

-Yes.
 There are three main programs.
-Students will showcase something they have learned for the Christmas Concert.
+Students may showcase something they have learned for the Christmas Concert.
 Students will be involved in the spring musical as well as do a short improvisational or self-written skit for the end-of-year spring concert.

 How do I sign my child up?